justdunno/copyPasteResearch/README.md

 # Research on Cut/Copy/Paste TextEditor

 ## a.
-How to run the program (especially important if you used external dependencies).
+How to run the program.

-1. Install External Libraries: \
+1. Install External Library: \
 External library used: pyperclip \
 Installing pyperclip:
     ```